-Sales Data (goals 1, 3, 4): Sales data for government liquor stores (GLSs) is collected from computerized point of sales cash register systems and stored in head office databases.
+SALES DATA (GOALS 1, 3, 4): Sales data for government liquor stores (GLSs) is collected from computerized point of sale cash register systems and stored in head office databases.
 Sales made directly to customers by agents on behalf of the Liquor Distribution Branch (LDB) are transmitted to the LDB and stored in databases.
-LDB financial statements are audited by the Auditor General's office annually.
+LDB financial statements are audited by the Office of the Auditor General annually.

-Expense Data: (goals 1, 4): LDB expense data is captured, stored and reported by the LDB's financial system.
-The LDB's financial statements are audited by the Auditor General's office annually.
+EXPENSE DATA: (GOALS 1, 4): LDB expense data is captured, stored and reported by the LDB's financial system.
+The LDB's financial statements are audited by the Office of the Auditor General annually.

-Employee and Customer Surveys (goals 2, 3, 4, 5): The LDB contracts with professional survey companies to ensure that survey results are statistically valid.
+EMPLOYEE AND CUSTOMER SURVEYS (GOALS 2, 3, 4, 5): The LDB contracts with professional survey companies to ensure that survey results are statistically valid.

-Distribution Centre Accuracy Rate: The accuracy of distribution centre orders is determined by random manual checks of orders that are ready for shipment.
+DISTRIBUTION CENTRE ACCURACY RATE: The accuracy of distribution centre orders is determined by random manual checks of orders that are ready for shipment.

-2-ID Checking: The LDB contracts with the Liquor Control and Licensing Branch to check GLS compliance with ID-checking requirements by using mystery shoppers.
+ID CHECKING: The LDB contracts with the Liquor Control and Licensing Branch to check GLS compliance with ID-checking requirements by using mystery shoppers.
 A sample of GLSs is checked at least once per year.

-Other Data (goals 3, 4, 5): Measures, including Total number of additional Signature Stores opened; Number of LRSs receiving direct shipment; and Implementation of co-operative responsible-use beverage alcohol programs, are counted and tracked manually.
+OTHER DATA (GOALS 3, 4, 5): Measures, including Number of LRSs receiving direct shipment and Implementation of co-operative responsible-use beverage alcohol programs, are counted and tracked manually.